visweshnarni/MU/README.md

 1. Login with a username and password from the `users.json` file.
 2. The sidebar will display all available users on the network.
 3. Click on a user to start a private chat with them.
-4. Green dot indicates users who are online.
-5. New unread messages are indicated with a green dot next to the user's name.
-6. Messages are stored in memory during the server's runtime.

 ### Dark/Light Mode Theme